syncfusion-content/wpf-docs/wpf/Pivot-Grid/Pivot-Item.md

 ---
 layout: post
-title: Pivot Item | PivotGrid | Syncfusion
+title: PivotItem in WPF Pivot Grid control | Syncfusion
-description: Information about pivot items used in pivot grid control which in a pivot table field provides the information needed to define an item.
+description: Learn about PivotItem support in Syncfusion WPF Pivot Grid control and more.
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Pivot Item
+# PivotItem in WPF Pivot Grid

 A pivot item is a container for items in the pivot grid control.
 An item in a pivot table field provides the information needed to define an item.
 The items are individual data entries in a field category.
 The pivot item object is a member of the pivot items collection and consists of the following fields.